-This is the Official notice about changes to our MOA and Rules to be voted on at our AGM.
+The MOA and Rules were adopted at our 2020 AGM.
 Please see attached documents.

 Yarrow grew up in co-op culture.
 She moved into a housing co-op in East Vancouver where her mom continues to live and has worked in food cooperatives for 20 years.
 At Agora Food Co-op Yarrow worked as a cashier and store clerk and then moved to East End Food Co-op where she was trained to be a Merchandiser/Buyer and continued to work at EEFC for 15 years.
 Here she also volunteered as the Staff Liaison to the Board of Directors for 3 years; stepped in a interim management on several occasions and compiled the Operations Manual for East End Food Co-op.

 Yarrow is interested in joining the Agi Co-op Board because she supports and cultivates food security, ethical food sources, local organic food production and bioregional awareness.

 Paul has owned and operated slow rise bakery here on Gabriola since 2005. before moving out west he was a 4th generation native of Toronto.
 His family history can be traced back to Eastern Ontario and Saskatchewan where they farmed wheat and ran a county store, something he found out after he started baking.
 He has been involved in food related pursuits his whole adult life, first as a cook and then as a baker.
 He has just passed the milestone of 15 years in business supported by the Gabriola community every step of the way.